 The course shares various modules with MA World Music Studies, while allowing students to specialise in an area of their choice.
 Traditional Music of the British Isles takes advantage of Sheffield's position as a major hub of both English and 'Celtic' musical activity to pursue in-depth studies on British and Irish traditional musics.

-Distance learning means most of the teaching is done through online course materials and readings supported by email, phone or Skype tutorials.
+Distance learning means that most of the teaching is done through online course materials and readings supported by email, phone or Skype tutorials.
 You will need to attend the University for one residential each year.

 2:1 undergraduate degree.
 If your undergraduate degree is not in music, you’ll need to provide evidence of substantial engagement with music.